eshant-jain/documents/java_questions.md

 # General
+What are the packages that you used in java?
+Is java pass by value or pass by reference?
 Can I instantiate Abstract class?
 Difference between Interface and Abstract class, and when should I use what?
 Can Interface extend another Interface?